loighic/truth-tables/example_problems.md

 ---

-This page contains the different kinds of problems that are given to students in Mississippi State's Intro to Logic course along with some typical instructions.
+This page contains the different kinds of problems that are given to students in Mississippi State's Intro to Logic course.
+Some typical instructions are also given.

 ---